roshanpashte/Selenium_BDD_Framework_Project/README.md

 # Selenium_BDD_Framework_Project
-This is selenium BDD cucumber framework web automation project in using java programming language
+This is selenium BDD cucumber framework web automation project in using java programming language.